Around Medieval Ludlow

 Day 2: Choice of cycle routes; 11, 15, 24, or 30 miles (18 to 48 km)

-After breakfast, a taxi takes you from the Feathers Hotel, to Petchfield Farm (about 5 miles) to be fitted for your rental bike.
+After breakfast, a taxi takes you from your accommodation to Petchfield Farm (about 5 miles) to be fitted for your rental bike.
 Here, there will also be a briefing about the route for the week.
 You will cycle back to Ludlow, following the River Teme, and pass two country estates.
 Today you have a choice of routes; 11, 15, 24, or 30 miles (18 to 48 km).
 There are many possibilities on your ride today.
 You can stop and look for Kingfishers and Sand Martins from the ancient stone bridges, have a drink in England's only remaining parlor pub, or have a relaxing lunch at a riverside inn.
 You can also visit Hopton Castle and learn more about its history in the English Civil War, or take tea at Britain’s best tearoom.
 On your return journey through the Downton estate, visit Bromfield church with its 17th century painted ceiling.

 Day 3: Choice of cycle routes 14, 22, or 34 miles (22 to 55 km)